tpboudreau/l6s/README.md

 Make sure that the librenms user password is appropriately secure and confidential.

 > Note that for an ordinary, in-cluster MySQL database, the MySQL credentials passed to helm at installation are those which ***will be created during deployment***.
-However, when running your MySQL instance outside the installation cluster, these credentials are those which you ***have already created in your MySQL instance*** and that LibreNMS should use to connect.
+However, when running your MySQL instance outside the installation cluster, the MySQL credentials passed to helm are those which you ***have already created in your MySQL instance*** (with SQL similar to that shown here) and that LibreNMS should use to connect.
 Also, for non-cluster MySQL databases, you need not provide the root password for your instance.

 ##### RRDCached

 You may configure and run the rrdcached server as appropriate for your environment.
-Be sure to permit recursive access to the base data directory (with the '-R' command line option) as LibreNMS typically creates one subdirectory per device.
+Be sure to permit recursive access to the base data directory (with the '-R' command line option) as LibreNMS typically creates one subdirectory per device for RRD files.

 ##### Installation